abinit/abipy/docs/postprocessing_howto.rst

     abiview.py ddb -web

-In this case, AbiPy will invoke anaddb to produce the ``PHBST.nc`` file on an automatically generated q-path and then start the webserver.
+In this case, AbiPy will invoke anaddb to produce the ``PHBST.nc`` file on an automatically generated q-path and then start the web server.

 Visualize the results of a structural relaxation
 ------------------------------------------------